pacoispaco/coral/notes-taxonomy-representation.md

 order for biologists to be able to communicate about animals and plants in a unambigous way.
-With the breakthrough of the discovery of evolution and the desire to understand evolutionary processes and mechanisms, there was a big shift from the idea of taxonomies simply beeing a classification to bring order to an idea of using taxonomies to also describe the evolutionary history of organisms.
+With the breakthrough of the discovery of evolution and the desire to understand evolutionary processes and mechanisms, there was a big shift from the idea of taxonomies simply beeing a classification to bring order, to an idea of using taxonomies to also describe the evolutionary history of organisms.
 The purpose of names is still to be able to communicate and uniquely identify organisms, but names should also convey the evolutionary position of taxa in the great and continously ongoing process of evolution.

-For amateur naturalists, like birders, keeping track of which birds they've seen they need to decide which taxonomy, or list, they should use as the base for their personal lists.
+Amateur naturalists, like birders, want to know which names to use when reporting and keeping track of what they've seen and observed.

 These two purpuses, that of the scientific community and that of amateur naturalists, have started to overlapse with the advent of software and online